peng-217/tp/docs/DeveloperGuide.md

 existing note by either search its title/scene index or directly open it by its sequence number (in the note list).
 User can also delete the unwanted notes by typing in its sequence number.

-### [Proposed] Clue Reader and Organizer
+### SuspectListBuilder

-Clues used in different scenes can be kept in txt file and created following a specific format.
+Suspects and clues used in different scenes can be kept in a txt file and created following a specific format.
-It uses `java.io.File` and implements:
+It uses `java.io.File`, `java.util.Scanner`, and is implemented as:
-* `clueReader(TEXT_LOCATION.txt)` -- where `TEXT_LOCATION.txt` is the directory containing the specified text file.
+* `suspectListBuilder(String fileLocation, SuspectList suspectList)` -- where `fileLocation` is the directory containing the specified text file and `suspectList` is the instance of class `SuspectList` that the suspects and clues are to be added into.

 This method will search for the specified text file, throwing a `FileNotFoundException` if it is missing.
-It will read the file and store the clues as the Class `Clue`, under the specified `Suspect` instance which is then stored in a `SuspectList` class.
+The text file will be written in such a way that the program can recognize how many suspects and how many clues there are.
+It will first add the suspects from the file into the suspectList via the method `addSuspect(String suspectName, Suspect suspect)`, and then the clues via the method `addClueForSuspect(String suspectName, Clue clueToAdd)` to the suspect with the corresponding `suspectName`.

 ## Appendix